How to Keep Your Small Dog From Barking Too Much

 Five Ways Stop a Small Dog From Acting Up

 - Ignore barking for attention.
 Do not allow your dog to bark at you to get attention (i.e., when he/she wants up on the bed or couch).

-- Discourage growling.
-Never allow your dog to growl without telling him/her “no." If they growl at another dog, a visitor, or a child, give them a “time out."
+- Discourage growling when it leads to barking.
+Never allow your dog to growl and start barking without telling him/her “no." If they growl at another dog, a visitor, or a child, give them a “time out."